Scared to Dance

 Scared to Dance is the debut studio album by Scottish punk rock band Skids.
 It was released on 23 February 1979 by record label Virgin.

 Writing

 Anti-war themes are a recurring motif in the album.
 There are also a great deal of references in singer Richard Jobson's lyrics to the band's home region in Scotland.

 Music and production

 Scared to Dance was produced by David Batchelor and engineered by Mick Glossop.

-Scared to Dance was the first album to feature Stuart Adamson's 'bagpipe guitar', which would be the trademark of his later band Big Country.
+It was the first album to feature Stuart Adamson's 'bagpipe guitar', which would be the trademark of his later band Big Country.

 Release

 The album was preceded by the single "Into the Valley", released on 16 February 1979, which reached No. 10 in the UK Singles Chart.
 Scared to Dance was released on 23 February, reaching No. 19 on the UK Albums Chart.

 Reception

 Scared to Dance has been well received by critics.
 Ira Robbins of Trouser Press called the album "excellent [...]
 Using loud guitar and semi-martial drumming for its basis, Jobson's hearty singing sounds like an 18th century general leading his merry troops down from the hills into glorious battle."